lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bash/bash-tutorial.rst

 .. container:: justify

-    Here, a value of 81 is given to the variable *nb2*.
+    Here, *lmp* refers to the compiled LAMMPS version and a value of 81 is given to the variable *nb2*.
+Looking at the log file generated during the simulation, it should be clear that 81 particles of type 2 were created in addition to the 1500 particles of type 1:

+..  code-block:: bash

+    Created 1500 atoms
+    (...)
+    Created 81 atoms

 Make a loop
 -----------